This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 All of them were young and beautiful.
 One of them, a redhead, even gave me shy looks, which is a pretty reliable indicator of interest.
 Since they were busy with check-in, there was no chance to talk to them in private, so we went out.

 The first place we visited was a club called BarBar.
-It supposed to be the biggest and most popular music club in Chisinau.
+It is supposed to be the biggest and most popular music club in Chisinau.
 While the patio outside was crowded with young people sitting at tables, the dance floor inside was pretty empty and the music was trash.

-It was already past midnight so we bounced and went to city center hoping we will find another source of the local nightlife.
+It was already past midnight so we bounced and went to the city center hoping we will find another source of the local nightlife.
 My mate has this theory, that every capital city has to have a street, that is full of bars and we should either follow big groups, who are walking through the city or search by google map for points of interest.

 Well, neither worked out.
 We wasted an hour walking back and forth and following random groups that went nowhere.
 The only bigger club we found was located in the park, but it was above our pay grade.